base-org/web/apps/base-docs/tutorials/docs/2_cross-chain-with-layerzero.md

 displayed_sidebar: null
 ---

-# Sending messages from Base to other chains using LayerZero V2

 This tutorial will guide you through the process of sending cross-chain message data from a Base smart contract to another smart contract on a different chain using LayerZero V2.

 ---